connext/documentation/docs/routers/Guides/liquidity.md

 </aside>

-Using UDSC as an example, to provide active liquidity on Amarok you will need to get local nextUSDC on the desired chain.
+Using USDC as an example, to provide active liquidity on Amarok you will need to get local nextUSDC on the desired chain.

 **Instructions below:**